fdeblasio/pokeemerald-expansion/notes.md

     - Overworld sprites to match trainer sprites (for example, Rangers red clothes, Dragon Tamers capes and correct hair color, or Rich Boys correct clothes and hair color)
 - Add FRLG trainer sprites/overworld sprites
     - Sprites are added but still need to be implemented.
 Overworld sprites may have duplicates for Pokémon and may need palettes
-- Improve Pokémon overworld sprites
+- Replace Pokémon overworld sprites with follower sprites

 ### Battle Frontier
 - Battle Tent Pokémon/EVs?